bbroder-algo/go-algorand/crypto/statetrie/README.md

   This repoints the child node to a new/existing node resulting from performing the add operation on the child node.

+***Trie transitions during Delete operation:***

+A delete results in a group of one or more trie transitions from a group of 25.

+** Leaf nodes**

+  * LN.DEL.1

+  Delete this leaf node that matches the delete key.
+Pointers to this node from a branch or extension node are replaced with nil.
+The node is added to the trie's list of deleted keys for later backstore commit.

+** Branch nodes**

+BN.DEL.1: Empty the value in the branch node value space.
+BN.DEL.2: Delete the branch node.
+BN.DEL.3: Repoint a child slot at a (possibly new or existing) node
+          resulting from performing the delete operation on the child.

+Operation sets (1 + 1 + 1 = 3 sets):

+  * BN.DEL.1

+  Copy the empty hash into the value slot and mark the node for rehashing.

+  * BN.DEL.2

+  Delete the branch node, as the delete removed the value slot and there are no children.
+Add it to the list of the trie's deleted nodes for backstore commit.

+  * BN.DEL.3

+  Replace the child slot with a new node, as the delete key was found in the child subtrie.
+Mark the node for rehashing.

+** Extension nodes**

+EN.DEL.1: Delete this node.
+EN.DEL.2: Repoint a child slot at a (possibly new or existing) node
+          resulting from performing the delete operation on the child.

+Operation sets (1 + 1 = 2 sets)

+  * EN.DEL.1

+  The extension node can be deleted because the child was deleted after finding the key in the lower subtrie.

+  * EN.DEL.2

+  The extension node is now pointing at a new child as a result of finding the key in the lower subtrie.
+Mark the node for rehashing.

 ***Trie child and merge operations:***